Hareg2003/Hand-Written-Digit-Classifier/README.md

 # Hand-Written-Digit-Classifier
-Build a model on classic mnist dataset that the digit between 0-9
+Build a model on classic mnist dataset that can classify the digit between 0-9